 Additionally (if you’re interested in other scholarships on top of the ALL USA scholarship):

-Round One: Submission of an essay on the following topic, a Significant Endeavor:
+Submission of an essay on the following topic: A Significant Endeavor

 In 500 words or less, describe your most significant endeavor since attending community college in which you applied your academic or intellectual skills learned during your college experience to benefit your school, community or society.
 This endeavor may be in community/service learning, in research, in the arts, journalism, advocacy, public affairs, etc. Consider using measurable terms, steps taken and quantifying the outcome using impact data and numbers.
 Limit your essay to ONE specific endeavor.
 Do not include web links or photos in your essay.